sourcemeta/jsonschema/docs/compile.markdown

 **The low-level template is not stable across versions of this JSON Schema CLI.
 While it might work, we don't necessarily support evaluating templates generated with another version of this tool.**

-> [!IMPORTANT]
-> We plan to extend the `validate` command to take a template as argument.
-> Until then, this command is only for internal debugging purposes.
+You can pass the compiled template to the [`validate`](./validate.markdown) command to avoid expensive schema compilation if you need to perform validation multiple times with the same schema.

 > [!WARNING]
 > By default, schemas are compiled in exhaustive mode, which results in better